fideliscyber/Threat-Research-Team/README.md

-# TRT
+# Threat Research Team
-Items shared by Fidelis Threat Research Team
+This repository is for items shared by Fidelis Threat Research Team.